 - Know The Rules - The rules of the road that is, check with your local state governments in order to get the ins and outs of your state's rules of the road for cyclists.
 Make sure you know you hand signals while making turns, this will help greatly for safety reasons as well as being lawful.

 - Be Self Sufficient - Nobody likes getting a call from a spouse or friend saying they have a flat tire or repair issue and need a lift.
 Do everyone a favor and learn how to change a flat tire as well as purchase the needed tools and inflation device to allow you to do the job.
 Also, be sure to check your tire pressure before every ride with a floor pump!

 - Use Your Gears - Today's bicycles come geared to allow you to find the right amount of resistance that is comfortable for you.
 There is no need to push a super heavy gear that has you grunting with every pedal stroke.
 In fact pedaling with a faster rotation or cadence is better for your knees and body!
 Check out our helpful page on how to shift your bike.

 So there you have it, our top ten tips for beginner cyclists.
 We hope you found it helpful!

-If you have more questions in regards to beginner cycling training plans and nutrition as well as other bicycle related topics please check under the KNOWLEDGE tab in the main navigator above.
+If you have more questions in regards to beginner cycling training plans and nutrition as well as other bicycle related topics please check under the GUIDES tab in the main navigator above.